itberrios/CV_tracking/kitti_tracker/README.md

 # Object Tracking Tutorial

 This tutorial will include notebooks for simple 3D object tracking.
+We will leverage the KITTI dataset for this tutorial series, the left RGB camera and the LiDAR will be fused to detect objects in 3D space.
+The objects are detected in 3D can then be tracked using the Hungarian Algorith or Hungarian Algorith + Kalman Filter (3D SORT).

 - 0_kitti_gps_imu - Overview of the KITTI dataset